Next Steps: post results help

-They have the ability to identify obstacles to successful study and provide advice and guidance on how to overcome them i.e. what you might encounter in semester 2 of your course.
+They can help to identify obstacles to successful study and give advice and guidance on how to overcome them, for example they know what you might encounter in semester 2 of your course.

 8. How else can I be more prepared for future semesters?

 Here are some simple tips to help you in your learning:

 Attending tutorials: tutorials are useful for several reasons; you may have questions about the material covered in lectures and would like to ask them in a smaller group, or you may want to check what you have previously learned.

 Checking your HW Email: your HW email is how the University will try and contact you.
 Check it every day to make sure you don’t miss important information e.g. career fairs, group presentations, or course feedback sessions.
 Your University email can also be used as a calendar to log your timetable as well as other appointments to improve timemanagement.

 Skills development: the University is dedicated to providing students with the means of continually developing the skills required for academic success.
 Workshops such as Power Hours are hosted across all Heriot-Watt campuses, as well as online, for students to hone and develop academic skills such as referencing.